 2. WITH CLEAN HANDS ADJUST THE BANDS FOR A SNUG BUT COMFORTABLE FIT.
-(Bands are adjusted by inserting your hands thru the pocket and adjusting the knot) Leave the knot loose and large enough so it does not pull thru the seam.
+(Bands are adjusted by toggles).
+"NEW DESIGN"

 Cover mouth and nose with mask and make sure there are no gaps between your face and the mask.
 If the fit is too tight or too loose repeat the fit-step again.